SJ23 Tech Tip D04, (Updated 2024-03-16) Frank May, Bob Schimmel | |

 bracket (keep your back straight) and tighten the locking handles.
 This is much easier than fighting the lift springs.

 You're not going to win that battle.
+Reverse the procedure to remove the outboard.
 Holding the bracket down prevents the springs from following the outboard when

 you lift it up!
 Clever huh?